Sewing Machine Oil Ingredients:

 - Although a variety of natural and mineral based lubricants will work as sewing machine oil ingredients, it’s important to check when considering other common alternatives.
 For example, car oil and WD40 are not suitable for use.

 It should now be clear that sewing machine oils come from a variety of natural ingredients, lubricants, and minerals.
-How to clean a sewing machine is completely dependent on the machine’s age and designed purpose, as well as your personal preference to use custom made sewing machine oil or a natural alternative.
+How to clean a sewing machine is completely dependent on the machine’s age and designed purpose, as well as your personal preference to use custom-made sewing machine oil or a natural alternative.
 Regular oiling is important to ensure a sewing machine’s performance and longevity.
-When cleaning or oiling your own sewing machine, it is best to follow the model manual, avoid industrial or dangerous chemicals and use your own common sense when applying tools and oils to machine parts.
+When cleaning or oiling your own sewing machine and other essential tools for dressmakers, it is best to follow the model manual, avoid industrial or dangerous chemicals and use your own common sense when applying tools and oils to machine parts.